top of page

 The emotional and physical toll of unexpected job loss can be substantial.
 Arrange to go for a walk together, grab a coffee, or bring your favorite pet to visit.
 Taking time to rest and restore is critical during this time, equal to job searching when they get to that point.
 As a coach, I have seen far better outcomes when a job search strategy includes self-care and often a faster time to secure employment.
 We need our energy, sleep, and strength.
 Be open about mental health and well-being

-Make it okay to get a part-time job
+Make it okay to get a part-time job (but don't push it)

 Refrain from giving career advice

 I know this one is hard.
 Share job leads, opinions, and introductions only when asked.
 Really try not to offer career advice and instead encourage them to work with a coach.
-A lot has changed in hiring and this pandemic market is unprecedented.
+A lot has changed in hiring and this particular market is unprecedented.
 Your friend is likely considering many different options and/or starting a job search for the first time in years.
 My heart breaks when anyone receives and acts on bad career advice; doubly so when this person is in between jobs.
 Similarly, I see partners/parents/friends oversimplify the hiring process and it ends up making the job seeker feel worse.
 Just be a supportive friend or family member, and encourage them to connect with an experienced coach.

 Stay optimistic